rosafilgueira/Exploring_TheList_Data/README.md

 The **events and places metadata** are fully documented in this [link](https://api.list.co.uk/documentation).

-A representation of **events** information can be visualized bellow
+A representation of **events** information is visualised  bellow:

 <img width="1121" alt="events_classes" src="./events_classes.png">

-A representation of **places** information can be visualized bellow
+A representation of **places** information is visualised bellow:

 <img width="1121" alt="places_classes" src="./places_classes.png">

 ## 4. Running Analyses Notebooks locally

-In order to run "Analysing_Events" and "Analysing_Places" notebooks locally, you need to download events and places data first (see section 2), and store them in **events.json** and **places.json** files.
+In order to run "Analysing_Events" and "Analysing_Places" notebooks, you need to download events and places data first (see section 2), and store them in **events.json** and **places.json** files.

 ## 5. Loading Data to ElasticSearch

-Download events and places data (see Section 2), open two terminals and follow the next steps:
+Data can be also stored in ElasticSearch.
+Once you have your data downloaded (see Section 2) open two terminals and follow the next steps:

 - **Terminal 1)**
   1. Download [elasticsearch-7.16.3](https://www.elastic.co/downloads/elasticsearch)